jonfroehlich/HCID521Wi2019/README.md

 ### Using the RGB LED
 [BlinkRGB.ino](https://github.com/jonfroehlich/HCID521Wi2019/blob/master/DemoCode/Lecture03-PhysicalComputing1/BlinkRGB/BlinkRGB.ino)<br/>
-Flashes (blinks) through a series of colors using the RGB LED
+Flashes (blinks) through a series of colors using the RGB LED.
+For a simpler version of this code, see BlinkRGBSimple.ino.

 [BlinkRGBSimple.ino](https://github.com/jonfroehlich/HCID521Wi2019/blob/master/DemoCode/Lecture03-PhysicalComputing1/BlinkRGBSimple/BlinkRGBSimple.ino)<br/>
 Flashes (blinks) through a series of colors using the RGB LED.
 Should be more straightforward to understand than BlinkRGB.ino